ascii8/nktest/README.md

 to publish the Postgres and Nakama server's default ports on the host, and [making it easy to write `Example*` tests](example_test.go).

-For a better out-of-the-box testing experience, [see the `github.com/ascii8/nakama-go` package](https://github.com/ascii8/nakama-go) for a full featured Go Nakama client.
+For more advanced testing scenarios, [see the `github.com/ascii8/nakama-go` package](https://github.com/ascii8/nakama-go) for a full featured Go Nakama client.